CHICAGO — This edition of New Convenience-Store Roundup features new c-store openings, closings and more for the month of November 2018.

 The unscientifically gathered roundup—gleaned from company announcements, websites, email, social media and newspapers around the country, among other sources—is by no means complete, but it serves as a monthly competitive snapshot of newly opened or closed U.S. convenience stores, gas stations, truckstops and travel centers not previously reported in CSP Daily News.

 - Click here for new c-store roundups from previous months, along with other grand-opening and new store coverage.
 Click here for recent M&A activity.

 Many of the stores listed here are owned by independent operators, while others belong to major chains.
 And many are part of CSP’s Top 202 list of the largest chains in the industry.
-Some represent new entrepreneurs, while others are longtime business owners exiting the industry.
+Some of the owners and operators are new entrepreneurs, and some are industry veterans.

 Click through for a state-by-state breakdown …